woodrowbarlow/battlearena/README.md

     * Knockback per Strike: none
     * Cooldown Time: 0.1 seconds
     * Starting Ammunition: 150
- * **Acide Gun** shoots globs of acid out in an arc which fall downwards, pooling on the ground for a short time.
+ * **Acid Gun** shoots globs of acid out in an arc which fall downwards, pooling on the ground for a short time.
     * Damage per Strike: 0.5 HP
     * Knockback per Strike: none
     * Notes: The globs do not go away once they touch an enemy, and continue to do 0.5 HP of damage for each frame that the character is standing in the glob.
 The globs go away after 4 seconds.